 What kind of problems, you ask?

-When you tell someone for long period of time (your child, your friend, your partner) that they are good at this one thing they might start to doubt their wholeness - they might doubt that they have other "good" traits or even doubt that they are able to have them in the future.
+When you tell someone for long period (your child, your friend, your partner) that they are good at this one thing they might start to doubt their wholeness - they might doubt that they have other "good" traits or even doubt that they are able to have them in the future.

 When parents tell to their kid that she is good at e.g. "math" it will be engraved in the child’s mind.
 The kid might never have courage or desire to approach art, or literature, or sport.